t-karasova/grs-samples-python/search/tutorials/retail_api_boosting_python_v2.md

 This step is required if this is the first Retail API Tutorial you run.
 Otherwise, you can skip it.

+### Set up authentication

+To run a code sample from the Cloud Shell, you need to authenticate.
+To do this, use the Application Default Credentials.

+1. Set your user credentials to authenticate your requests to the Retail API

+    ```bash
+    gcloud auth login
+    ```

+1. Type `Y` and press **Enter**.
+Click the link in Terminal.
+A browser window should appear asking you to log in using your Gmail account.

+1. Provide the Google Auth Library with access to your credentials and paste the code from the browser to the Terminal.

+1. Run the code sample and check the Retail API in action.

+**Note**: Click the copy button on the side of the code box to paste the command in the Cloud Shell terminal and run it.

 ### Select your project and enable the Retail API

 Google Cloud organizes resources into projects.
 This lets you